How Do You Convert Liters To Cubic Centimeters

 A liter is defined as the volume of a cube that is 10 centimeters on each side.
 It is a unit of volume commonly used for liquids and is part of the metric system, making it easy to work with due to its decimal base.

 A cubic centimeter (cm³) is the volume of a cube whose sides are 1 centimeter each.
-It is also equivalent to one milliliter (mL).
+Because of that, it is also equivalent to one milliliter (mL).
 This unit is widely used in scientific and medical contexts for measuring small volumes accurately.

 The Relationship Between Liters and Cubic Centimeters